Umesha-Tilakarathna/EEG-classification-for-epileptic-seizure-prediction/README.md

 practical applicability of the proposed methods.
 This work not only validates the original findings but also highlights areas for potential enhancement in future EEG classification systems.

+[1] A. Subasi and M. Ismail Gursoy, “Eeg signal classification using pca, ica, lda and support vector machines,” Expert Systems with Applications, vol. 37, no. 12, pp. 8659– 8666, 2010.